 Each year, only 60% of the initial enrolment at Camila Zapata Primary School in Jiquilillo continue to attend classes.
 Most of whom dropout by the fourth grade.
 Across Nicaragua, the attendance rate in secondary school is only 41%, with a much lower graduation rate, lowest in rural areas like Jiquilillo.

 Since 2007, we have provided a scholarship program to remove the financial obstacle to obtaining education.
-In 2013, we were able to sponsor 20 students, 25 in 2014, 22 for the 2015 school year, 38 in 2016, and 42 in 2017.
+We have doubled the number of sponsored students from 2013 to 2017, when we we sponsored 42 students to attend school.
 Scholarship students are chosen, in consultation with teachers and parents, by need and merit.
 We conduct needs assessments and home visits to find students and families who qualify for the scholarship.
 We focus on providing primary school scholarships to students in grades four, five, and six, as they are the most at-risk age group for dropping out.
 We also expanded the number of secondary school scholarships from eight students in 2016 to 20 in 2017!

 All scholarship students are required to attend school daily, participate in their classes, attend tutoring hour, and complete all homework assignments.
 We also provide incentive for good grades: if the student has all grades above 85%, they are entitled to a new uniform and materials, should they need them, and a party celebrating their achievement.

-Our Kids Club program has been running for ten years.
+Our Kids Club program has been running since 2004.
 Kids Club supplements the children’s formal school education and provides a safe place for kids to play, create art, and have access to reading and resource materials.

 Tutoring Hour began in 2016 as a space for local students of all ages to receive homework help and assistance with their studies.
 We instantly saw the benefits of the program through the improved grades of the attendees, and it is now a requirement for all scholarship students to attend a minimum of 1-2 times per week.
 During this time, students have access to all the resources they need, including encyclopedias, books, textbooks, dictionaries, volunteers, and the internet.